 “Asian countries are all looking to [TPP] as a symbol of whether the U.S. is committed to the East Asia region.
 If it fails, it will be seen as a significant U.S. retreat from engagement with Asia.” – Edward Alden, Council on Foreign Relations

 A deal with the EU, meanwhile, is intended to strengthen transatlantic relations at a time when Europe is struggling on multiple fronts.
-Disappointing growth, high unemployment, and persistent sovereign debt issues in the eurozone have combined with a major confrontation with Russia to create a precarious situation for the continent.
+Disappointing growth, high unemployment, and persistent sovereign debt issues in the eurozone have combined with a major confrontation with Russia and the UK Brexit to create a precarious situation for the continent.
 C. Fred Bergsten, the founding director of the Peterson Institute for International Economics and a leading trade advocate, says Europe’s struggles highlight the need for TTIP.
 A deal “would help energize the reforms that certainly the weaker countries in Europe need,” he says.

 How would expanded trade affect the United States economy?

 The significance of trade to the U.S. economy has steadily expanded since the 1950s, in line with the broader expansion of global commerce over that period.
 Today, U.S. exports and imports are valued at more than 30 percent of U.S. GDP (PDF), up from less than 10 percent in the immediate postwar era.